 I’ve been involved as a lay leader in my local churches and chaired a Conference committee for many years before attending the Pacific School of Religion from 2003-2009.
 For the past several years, I was the Senior Minister at Sycamore Congregational Church UCC, a Japanese American church in El Cerrito.
-I leave Sycamore with warm memories of people I loved and hopes for their future.
-I also serve on the UCC’s Board of Directors and Section B of NCNC’s Committee on the Ministry, a group that meets with pastors and chaplains.
+I left Sycamore with warm memories of people I loved and hopes for their future.
+I also serve on our denominations’s Board of Directors and Section B of NCNC’s Committee on the Ministry, a group that meets with pastors and chaplains.

 Rev. Kevin Omi is finishing up his tenure as Senior Pastor of Sycamore Congregational Church UCC in El Cerrito (near Berkeley), where he has served since 2012.
 While at Sycamore, he collaborated with the congregation’s Japanese ministers, led worship, provided pastoral care, helped the church obtain a Renewing Church grant, and led them through a New Beginnings process (a “cousin” of the reVision process).
 He worked with other community leaders to implement many zoning changes to encourage affordable housing.

 Rev. Omi graduated from the Pacific School of Religion with a Master of Divinity in 2009 and completed a certificate in transitional ministry with the Interim Ministry Network in 2012.
 He also serves on the Northern California Nevada Conference’s Committee on Ministry (Section B) and the Board of Directors of the United Church of Christ.

 He was called to ministry after a 30-year career in information technology strategy, serving as an executive with Kaiser Permanente, PriceWaterhouseCoopers Consulting, and Wells Fargo Bank.
 He received a Master of Business Administration (Finance) from UC Berkeley.